 Jennifer M. Giddens is the co-founder and co-director of the Harm Research Institute and of Harm Research Press.
 In her six years since founding the Tampa Center for Research on Suicidality, her research focus has been to better understand suicidality phenomena and other harm-related conditions.

 Jennifer has co-authored 19 abstracts, 8 peer-reviewed publications, and 2 books, all on the topic of suicidality.
 A review of her first book, Suicidality: A Roadmap for Assessment and Treatment, predicted it would “revitalize the field of suicidology”.
 She is co-author with D.V.
-Sheehan of the Phenotypic Suicidality Disorders Classification and Criteria and the related Suicidality Disorders Module of the Mini International Neuropsychiatric Interview (MINI).
+Sheehan of the Phenotypic Suicidality Disorders Classification and Criteria and the related Suicidality Disorders Module (Module Z) of the Mini International Neuropsychiatric Interview (MINI).
 She consulted on the development all versions of the Sheehan – Suicidality Tracking Scale (S-STS) and the Sheehan – Homicidality Tracking Scale (S-HTS).
 She is co-author and co-copyright holder with D.V.
 Sheehan of the Suicidality Modifiers Scale (SMS) and the Suicidal Impulse Attack Scale (SIAS); and co-author and co-copyright holder with D.V.
 Sheehan and I.S.
 Sheehan of the Homicidality Modifiers Scale (HMS) and the Homicidal Impulse Attack Scale (HIAS).
 Jennifer is also co-author and copyright holder with D.V.
 Sheehan of the Suicide Plan Tracking Scale (SPTS) and the Homicide Plan Tracking Scale (HPTS).